 * NOTE: Seabrook poker room has been sold and will fall under new management in February 2019.
 Rumors have abounded as to the coming changes.
 We look forward to returning this year and updating our review *

 New Hampshire, for such a small state, boasts a remarkable number of bustling poker rooms.
 While it does not have a single large casino, there are multiple vibrant charity card rooms.
 Poker is the primary focus of these rooms, although each has a few table games as well.
 Even more striking: two of the largest poker rooms in New Hampshire are a mere two miles from one another!
 I have reviewed the Hampton Falls room already, now I’ll take on its bookend, the Seabrook Poker Room.

 Our Life as Seabrook Poker Room Regulars

 Seabrook poker room was our go-to poker room for about 3 years.
 Mostly because it has a weekend tournament that fit our schedule and budget.
 The $50 tournament starts at 4pm on Saturdays and Sundays.
 For such a cheap buy-in, 20 minute blinds with a starting stack of 15,000 chips is a bargain.
 Or, at least it seemed so.
 The 4:00 tournaments generally last about 6 hours, although they devolve quickly at the end to shove fests resulting in multi-way chops.
 But what could you expect for $50?!

 Seabrook hosts more tournament than cash action.
-A few cash tables are usually going in the late afternoon and evening on weekends.
-However, the cash game volume pales in comparison to Hampton Falls every day of the week.
+A couple of cash tables are usually going in the late afternoon and evening on weekends.
+However, the cash game volume pales in comparison to Chasers and Hampton Falls just up the road every day of the week.
 As I write this on a Tuesday evening, there is 1 table running at Seabrook with no waiting list while Hampton Falls has 5 tables and waiting lists for both $1/$2 NL and $2/$4 limit games.